lu-w/topllet/README.md

 - Java version >= 17 (you can check your version with `java --version`)
 - Maven (fitting to the Java version, you can check your version with `mvn --version`)
 - Python 3 with PIP
-- Docker (optional, if Lydia shall not be compiled from source)
+- Docker (optional, if Lydia shall not be compiled from source - instructions to install and set up Docker are given above)

 To install Python, PIP, Java, and Maven, call `sudo apt-get update && sudo apt-get install python3 python3-pip openjdk-17-jdk maven`.

-For the optional Docker dependency, follow the [official instructions](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository) to install Docker.
-After installation, you need to start the Docker daemon using `sudo systemctl start docker`.
-Later, we will use `docker run` without root rights, therefore, please add your user to the `docker` group as per the [documentation](https://docs.docker.com/engine/install/linux-postinstall).

 #### Step-by-Step Instructions